 Some women – because of their family history, a genetic tendency, or certain other factors – should be screened with MRIs along with mammograms.
 (The number of women who fall into this category is very small.)
 Talk with a health care provider about your risk for breast cancer and the best screening plan for you.

 Do you want to turn your building pink this year?
-Please view our options and then click here to contact Jennifer Bickett to complete your 2016 Queen City in Pink participation form.
+Click here to register!

 Click below to view past Queen City in Pink building participants: